Prospects of Prompt Gamma-Ray Burst Polarimetry with POLAR-2: Model Fit to Synthetic Sources

 \subsection{Source Background}

 Since POLAR-2 will be placed in a low Earth orbit on board the CSS, there are different sources that contribute to the detector background.
 The left panel of Fig.\,\ref{fig:backgorund_input} presents the primary environmental background components for low-Earth orbit satellites.
 The cosmic X-ray background (CXB) makes the dominant contribution below an energy of 1\,MeV, where the CXB can be described by a smoothly broken power-law spectrum \citep{GEHRELS+92}.
 Above that energy, the cosmic-ray particles dominate the background and their energy spectra are adopted from the measurements of the Alpha Magnetic Spectrometer \citep[AMS;][]{Alcaraz+00,Alcaraz+01,Mizuno+07}.
 By using the energy spectrum from Fig.~\ref{fig:backgorund_input} as input, the HPD detector's count spectrum can be obtained through Geant4 simulation, as shown in the right panel of Fig.\,\ref{fig:backgorund_input}.
 The simulated background data spans over 1000 seconds to obtain sufficient statistics.
-The detected background spectra are smoothed and normalized by time, resulting in the background detection model $\dot N_{\tilde E,\rm bkg}^{\rm det}(\tilde E) = dN_{\rm bkg}^{\rm det}/d\tilde E dt$.
-In this work, we simply assume a constant background count rate, owing to the complexity of accounting for its variations with charged particles, the South Atlantic Anomaly (SAA), solar flares, and other factors.
+The detected background spectra are smoothed and normalized by time, resulting in the background detection model $\dot N_{\tilde E,\rm bkg}^{\rm det}(\tilde E) = dN_{\rm bkg}^{\rm det}/d\tilde E dt$. \confirm{The Earth albedo background is not included in our model, in contrast to the case in \citep{biltzinger2020,ajello2008}.
+This is because POLAR-2/HPD always points toward the zenith, keeping the Earth permanently outside its field of view.
+Therefore, any direct contribution from Earth albedo is negligible.
+However, high-energy protons in the South Atlantic Anomaly (SAA) can activate the detector and surrounding platform materials, producing a delayed background that decays exponentially after the detector exits the SAA and may also include characteristic activation lines.
+These effects will be accounted for in detail in future analysis.}

+In this work, we simply assume a constant background count rate, owing to the complexity of accounting for its variations with charged particles, the SAA, solar flares, and other factors.
 The total number of detected background photons over duration $\Delta t = t_{\rm GRB}$ is

 Monte Carlo sampling is applied to the detected background spectrum to obtain a list of background photons, which are then added to the list of source photons.

 This concludes the preparation of the test source.
 We first fit the dynamical and spectral model parameters in the next section before fitting the polarized emission.